This page details system configurations that affect MongoDB, especially in production.

 MongoDB requires a filesystem that supports fsync() on directories.
 For example, HGFS and Virtual Box’s shared folders do not support this operation.

-- Set the file descriptor limit, -n, and the user process limit (ulimit), -u, above 20,000, according to the suggestions in the UNIX ulimit Settings.
+Set the file descriptor limit, -n, and the user process limit (ulimit), -u, above 20,000, according to the suggestions in the ulimit document.
 A low ulimit will affect MongoDB when under heavy use and can produce errors and lead to failed connections to MongoDB processes and loss of service.

 MongoDB on Virtual Environments¶